-Use of service animals also falls within Title III.
+Use of service animals falls within Title III.
 The ADA provides coverage for the animal and individual served and grants the business limited indemnification for damages relating to the access of the service animal.
 Very limited inquiries about the use of the service animal - 1) Is this a service animal? and 2) What tasks is it trained to perform for you?
-Can't ask to see special ID of animal, to see the task actually performed, or what disabilities the individual may have.
+Can't ask to see special ID for animal, to see any task actually performed, or what disabilities the individual may have.
 Removal may be requested only if the animal is out of control or is a direct threat to the health and safety of other people present.
 (Allergies and fears are not valid reasons for removal or access denial under the ADA.)
 Cannot charge an extra fee for access of the service animal, cannot isolate or treat the individual differently than population served.

-Various PATH, Intl., standards require knowledge and compliance with ADA by those offering EAAT services.
-Some standards concerning administration, facilities, and services offered by the EAAT profession are impacted by compliance with the ADA.
+APPLICATION - Various PATH, Intl., standards concerning administration, facilities, and services offered require knowledge and compliance with ADA to offer EAAT services.
 Examples include: A6 Does the center meet federal, state, and local laws?